ericmittler/node-red-contrib-gameon-mcp23017/README.md

 ## Wish List

  - Unit tests
- - Get working with a newer version of Node
  - Clean up the meaningless variable names
  - Provide an example node-red flow.json with documentation for newbie coders to script kiddy
  - Fix the node-red status to be more intelligible